FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

     This is a custom header.
 You need to set up your caching proxy to respect this header.
 See the FOSHttpCache documentation
     :ref:`for Varnish <foshttpcache:varnish configuration>` or
-    :ref:`for the Symfony HttpCache <foshttpcache:symfony cache configuration>`.
+    :ref:`for the Symfony HttpCache <foshttpcache:symfony httpcache configuration>`.

 To use the custom TTL, specify the option ``reverse_proxy_ttl`` in the headers
 section: